AAV Packaging Frequently Asked Questions

 What Is The Best Bacteria For Amplifying Plasmid For AAV Packaging?

-DH5α : This strain has low endonuclease activity, prevents recombination, provides high quality plasmid yield, and posses high transformation efficiency.
+DH5α : This strain has low endonuclease activity, prevents recombination, provides high quality plasmid yield, and possess high transformation efficiency.

 Can You Preform AAV Packaging Without WPRE?

 Sure!
 Many AAV vectors have been successfully assembled and effectively and efficiently delivered genetic payloads to target cells.
-For those who don’t know, WPRE (Woodchuck Hepatitis Virus) is a regulatory element on an AAV transgene that aims to improve the stability and processing of mRNA int eh nucleus, exchange the export of mRNA from the nucleus to cytoplasm, and increases the efficiency of protein production from the transgene.
+For those who don’t know, WPRE (Woodchuck Hepatitis Post-transcriptional Regulatory Element) is a regulatory element on an AAV transgene that aims to improve the stability and processing of mRNA in the nucleus and increases the efficiency of protein production from the transgene.
 Altogether these boost transgene expression without taking up more amount of space in the limit cargo capacity of the AAV vector and useful in gene therapy applications with high protein expression is desired.

 If you are interested in removing the WPRE element or adding the WPRE element to your AAV transgene, our molecular cloning team can assist.